12 min read

 The truth is that Google Optimize set the pace for A/B testing in the digital world and opened it up for marketing professionals from a wide spectrum to find their growth hacking strategies: e-commerce sites used A/B tests to increase conversions; business websites used A/B tests to generate more leads, and product people to increase engagement with their products.

-And of course, many publishers investing in their websites were not left out of the trend, using the product to test UX improvements, website optimizations, and, most importantly - monetization uplifts.
-However, it did have some limitations - although a non-dev person can use the tool to perform some A/B testing experiments, the fact that the integration provided only enabled Google Analytics data to be connected to it was a bummer.
 Meaning that if you wanted to test how the change affected ads revenue, you would also need to add key-value pairs in GAM and carefully combine the data each time that you needed to look at it - with Universal Analytics, sometimes taking hours to update; and, with Google Ad Manager needing at least a couple of hours to show the first data from the tests, that usually means you are pushing tests into the wild and can do nothing but wait for the information to arrive to understand - whether things are stable, or are you hurting revenue.

+In these times of a thin economy, tighter budgets, and adspend slowdown for publishers, it is paramount that we address how publishers can improve their website monetization through A/B testing.
 The truth is that there is nothing broken with Google Optimize as an A/B tool and making it part of GA4 may be more related to corporate trying to do a little push to the successor of Universal Analytics.

 On the other hand - Google Optimize is free (although it has a paid version as well) and widely used by many marketing professionals and publishers out there.
 It does not provide the level of visual editors the paid products have, nor does it empowers AI at its core, and it doesn’t have a library of elements to test on your page, but it simply works.
 At least for the majority of things.